 What are the risks of Botox?
 In our experience perhaps the biggest “risk” is that there may be a slight asymmetry of the effectiveness of the medication.
 Perhaps a client may notice a little more movement of one side of the forehead than the other a few days after treatment.
 In cases like that, sometimes she might come back and have a little more Botox placed in that area.
 Other risks include bruising, temporary redness at the injection sites, and headaches.
 In rare cases slight drooping of an eyelid may occur.

 Even though BOTOX® Cosmetic treatments are not surgical procedures, it’s important to choose an experienced, qualified person to do the injections.
-Dr. Kunkel and his Aesthetic Nurse Injector Krista are intimately familiar with BOTOX® Cosmetic and have successfully treated hundreds of patients at our Fort Worth office.
-They take time to talk with each candidate before beginning the treatments.
-This helps them understand what each person wants to achieve and allows them to determine how to best correct the problem area(s).
+Dr. Kunkel and his Aesthetic Nurse Injector Krista Barrington, R.N., are intimately familiar with BOTOX® Cosmetic and have completed thousands of treatments at our Fort Worth office.
+They take time to talk with each client.
+This helps them understand what each person wants to achieve and allows a tailored, customized treatment plan to be performed.
+Krista treats clients from Fort Worth, Colleyville, Southlake, Mansfield, Austin, Dallas, and across Texas.